 In printing, to engrave means to carve a pattern in a printing plate.
+The engraved pattern retains the ink used to print the image.

 The earliest known dated engraving is from 1446, so the technique is at least 560 years old.